Call Now:

 We’ll now turn to the question of whether your employer’s termination of you is legal or you have a basis to sue them.
 While this is not an issue governed by workers’ compensation law – it’s an employment law issue – and this is a workers’ comp. blog, nevertheless we will give you a quick summary of the law.
 Pennsylvania is an “at will” employment law state, which means that unless you are in a union and have a collecting bargaining agreement with your employer, you are employed at will, which means that your employer can terminate you for any reason or no reason at all.
 If your boss doesn’t think you smile enough and lets you go, you’re not going to have a leg to stand on to sue them.
 The most notable exception to the at will doctrine is that an employer cannot terminate an employee for discriminatory reasons, based on race sex, age, or any other protected class.

-Do I have A Claim If My Employer Fires Me In Retaliation For Pursuing A Workers’ Compensation Claim
+Do I have A Claim If My Employer Fires Me In Retaliation For Pursuing A PA Workers’ Compensation Claim

 In 1998, the Pennsylvania Supreme Court issued a decision in a case called Shick finding that an injured worker has a potential claim if the employer fires that person in retaliation for pursuing a workers’ comp. claim.
 The Supreme Court found that an employee’s right to file a workers’ comp. claim is protected activity under Pennsylvania law.
-Please understand, though, that if your employer terminates you while you have a workers’ compensation claim or are going to pursue one doesn’t necessarily mean that they terminated you because you got injured at work and are seeking workers’ comp. benefits.
+Please understand, though, that if your employer terminates you while you have a PA workers’ compensation claim or are going to pursue one doesn’t necessarily mean that they terminated you because you got injured at work and are seeking workers’ comp. benefits.
 Sometimes, an employer will allow a certain period of time to pass, six months or a year, and if the injured worker hasn’t returned to work, the employer will make a business decision and let the person go.
 That doesn’t mean its decision was motivated by retaliation.

 Hurt At Work?
 Call The Pennsylvania Workers’ Compensation Lawyers At Pearson Koutcher Law

 If you have been injured yourself at work, whether or not you have been terminated or laid off by your employer, please contact Pearson Koutcher Law because all we do is handle workers’ compensation cases.
-Each of our lawyers has more than 25 years of experience representing injured workers and will make sure that all of your workers’ compensation rights are protected.
+Each of our workers’ compensation lawyers has more than 25 years of experience representing injured workers and will make sure that all of your PA workers’ compensation rights are protected.
 If you have been terminated and think that your employer has retaliated against you for pursuing a workers’ comp. claim, we will refer you to a top employment lawyer who will evaluate whether you have a viable wrongful termination case.
 Please call us today for a free comprehensive consultation.